I think my redundancy was unfair, what can I do?

-If you have been made redundant and you feel the process was unfair call us today, we can help.
+If you have been made redundant and you feel the process was unfair call us today, our redundancy solicitors can help.

-Our employment specialist solicitors are skilled at assessing whether employees have been unfairly treated.
-The first phone consultation is completely free and we can discuss your circumstances to ascertain if you have a claim for unfair redundancy.
+Our employment specialists are skilled at assessing whether employees have been unfairly treated.
+The first phonecall is free and we can discuss your circumstances to ascertain if you have a claim for unfair redundancy.
 We can then meet with you and discuss your circumstances to investigate whether the process was conducted correctly and whether you were selected for the right reasons.
-If it wasn’t we can advise you as to options available to you.

 Additional Information on Redundancy